 TRPI displayed broad consistency with TDI and MTR scores.
 It has been suggested that diatom communities in streams are more responsive than macroinvertebrates to nutrient enrichment (eutrophication), because of the direct effect of nutrients on growth and abundance of plants (Soininen and Kononen, 2004).
-However, there is evidence that MTR and TDI perform less well in river type 4 and 5 (i.e., lowland, slow flowing rivers), at least partially because of the difficulty in untangling the impacts of physical condition from changes in water chemistry (Szoszkiewicz et al. 2006; Steffan et al. 2014).
 In the current study, TRPI displayed a stronger association with TRP than TDI or MTR and provides evidence that macroinvertebrate communities are more responsive to changing TRP that previously thought.
 The associations for TDI obtained in this study were consistent with the literature.
 For example, Bae et al. (2011) reported a Spearman Rank correlation of TDI with Total P of 0.49 and with phosphate 0.42.
 This finding is supported by case study results where, for example, TRPI characterised changing TRP concentrations on the River Wylye more effectively than either TDI or MTR, although this may also reflect the relatively low number of data points influencing the correlation (Figure 2c).
 The results derived using TRPI have the potential benefit over other existing metrics given that the recognition of different river types (specified in the methodology) allows the differentiation of pressures among rivers.